louis-young/louisyoung.co.uk/README.md

 ## Description

-A personal blog website that has interactive articles and sleek code snippets.
+A personal blog website featuring interactive articles and embedded code snippets.

 ## Motivation

-This project enables to me write and publish articles about software development and learn a few (_a lot of_) things along the way.
+This was a project that me write and publish articles about software development and learn a a lot of things along the way.

 ## Technologies